Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 While adjoint methods have demonstrated effectiveness and efficiency across a wide range of applications, including design and shape optimization, aerodynamics, combustion, and tumor growth modeling in medicine, a rigorous mathematical analysis of adjoint gradient descent optimization methods in the setting of nonlinear NN-PDEs remains absent.
-We therefore dedicate our attention to those questions and provide first-of-its-kind convergence results in the nonlinear NN-PDE regime, where training the NN model leads to a non-convex optimization problem, even in the large neuron limit.
-Our global convergence proof poses, for this reason, a unique mathematical challenge that is not encountered in finite-dimensional NN convergence analyses due to (1) the NN training dynamics involving a non-local NN kernel operator in the infinite-width hidden layer limit where the kernel lacks a spectral gap for its eigenvalues and (2) the nonlinearity of the limit PDE system, which leads to a non-convex optimization problem, even in the infinite-width hidden layer limit (unlike in typical NN training cases where the optimization problem becomes convex in the large neuron limit).
+The analysis in this paper is focused on this topic and provides first-of-its-kind convergence results in the nonlinear NN-PDE regime, where training the NN model leads to a non-convex optimization problem in the NN function, even in the large neuron limit.
+This is because the NN-PDE solution, which the loss is a function of, depends nonlinearly on the NN function, which is the design variable of our problem formulation and the quantity being trained.
+Our global convergence proof must address unique mathematical challenges that are not encountered in finite-dimensional NN convergence analyses due to (i) the NN training dynamics involving a non-local NN kernel operator in the infinite-width hidden layer limit where the kernel lacks a spectral gap for its eigenvalues and (ii) the nonlinearity of the limit PDE system, which leads to a non-convex optimization problem in the NN function even in the infinite-width hidden layer limit (unlike in typical NN training cases where the optimization problem becomes convex in the large neuron limit~\cite{jacot2018neural,chizat2019lazy}).

 We prove that the NN-PDE solution converges weakly to the target data (i.e., a global minimizer) during training.
 The first step is to prove that the adjoint PDE solution vanishes in the weak sense as the training time tends to infinity, which in turn requires establishing that a quadratic functional of the adjoint involving the positive definite non-local NN kernel operator converges to zero.
 The latter is proven by applying a cycle of stopping times analysis.
 The cycle of stopping times analysis requires the development of a novel approach for obtaining a regularity bound for this quadratic functional in terms of the learning rate, which is based on a careful PDE analysis of an adjoint PDE system associated with the quadratic functional, thus the analysis of the \emph{adjoint of the original adjoint PDE}.
 The derivation of bounds on several norms of the different adjoint PDEs is also required; see \Cref{sec:contributions,sec:convergence} for more details.
 Developing these mathematical methods allows us to prove a much more general and stronger convergence result than done by prior analyses that only proved a substantially weaker notion of convergence for linear PDEs and a very restrictive class of objective functions~\cite{sirignano2023pde}; see \Cref{rem:comparisonconvergencesirignano2023pde} for the details.